Gwalia, Western Australia: History

 Leonora remained a pastoral hub and home to the Shire of Leonora's administration, but Gwalia fell into disrepair, with just a few residents remaining behind.
 However, both the town and mine gradually became popular tourist attractions.

 Around 1969 nickel was discovered in the area, prompting new growth.
 Leonora's population grew slowly during the 1970s, but Gwalia remained stagnant and deteriorating.
 A historical preservation effort began in 1971 to restore and preserve the town's remaining homes and buildings, as well as the mine's original structures (headframe and winder building).

 The 1980s saw the Sons of Gwalia reopen under a new scheme to tap underground resources using more modern and efficient extraction methods.
 A superpit cut into the original workings, requiring the headframe and winder building be moved.
 The new operation, which promised an additional 1.6 e6ozt of gold, was traded on the Australian Stock Exchange and saw significant growth.
 The new mine eventually produced 2.4 e6ozt of gold at an average of 5.2 g/t, the same amount as the old mine but in a third of the time.

 Gwalia made national news in 2000 when a chartered plane carrying seven Sons of Gwalia workers (plus the pilot) crashed.
 The plane, a twin-engine Beechcraft Super King Air 200, apparently lost cabin pressure shortly after takeoff from Perth.
 The pilot and passengers were left without enough oxygen, and the plane continued in a straight line on autopilot until it ran out of fuel and crashed in Queensland, 2,840 km from Perth.
-The incident mirrored the tragedy in the United States that claimed golfer Payne Stewart only months earlier.
+The incident mirrored an incident in the United States that killed golfer Payne Stewart only months earlier.

 Sons of Gwalia NL found itself in financial difficulty in 2004 (through hedging), and the resulting crash became headline news across the country and sent waves throughout the world's gold trading market.
 The mine saw a resurgence in the late 2000s, with St Barbara Limited developing a deeper decline.
 Targets are around 2,000 m underground, with gold production beginning when they reach 1,100 m.
 As of April 2008 the decline is at around 1,000 m below the surface, with a portal from the old pit.
 This is a continuation of where Sons of Gwalia left off, at around 375 m down.